Common Problems with Hydrangeas and How to Fix Them

 Repot Hydrangeas

-Common Problems with Hydrangeas Repot Hydrangeas – Hydrangeas have a lot of roots and require a lot of water, so a smaller pot will be uncomfortable when planning watering and care for your plant.
+Common Problems with Hydrangeas Repot Hydrangeas – Hydrangeas have a lot of roots and require a lot of water, so a smaller pot will be uncomfortable when planning watering and caring for your plant.

 Common Problems with Hydrangeas Repot Hydrangeas Hydrangea Troubleshooting Guide

-Common Problems with HydrangeasThe bloom is not even and the crown of leaves and flowers is huge compared to the size of the pot.
+Common Problems with HydrangeasThe bloom is not even completed, and the crown of leaves and flowers is huge compared to the size of the pot.
 This hydrangea needs urgent repotting.

 So if you are reading this and your hydrangeas look like these pictures.
 Or if reading this made you realize that you haven’t changed the pot of your hydrangea either, get to work.

-Choose a suitable size for repotting and be sure you are in the right season to repot your hydrangeas.
+Choose a suitable size for repotting, and be sure you are in the right season to repot your hydrangeas.
 Recommended article for you How to Repot Hydrangeas – When and How

 Common Problems with Hydrangeas - Repot Hydrangeas Hydrangea Troubleshooting Guide